oneapi-src/oneDAL/README.md

 ## System Requirements
 Intel DAAL supports the IA-32 and Intel(R) 64 architectures.
 For a detailed explanation of these architecture names, read the [Intel Architecture Platform Terminology for Development Tools](https://software.intel.com/en-us/articles/intel-architecture-platform-terminology-for-development-tools) article.

-The list of supported Operating Systems and tools may be found at [Intel DAAL web site](https://software.intel.com/en-us/articles/intel-daal-2019-system-requirements).
+The list of supported operating systems and tools may be found at [Intel DAAL web site](https://software.intel.com/en-us/articles/intel-daal-2019-system-requirements).
 It contains system requirements necessary to support application development with Intel DAAL.
 We tested Intel DAAL on the operating systems and with the compilers listed there, but Intel DAAL is expected to work on many more Linux\* distributions as well.

-Let us know if you have any troubles with the distribution you are using.
+Let us know if you have any problems with the distribution you are using.

 ## Installation
 You can install Intel DAAL from the provided binary packages or from the GitHub\* sources.

-For platform-specific getting started documents, see the following pages:
+For platform-specific get started guides, see the following pages:

 * [Get Started with Intel(R) Data Analytics Acceleration Library for Windows*](https://software.intel.com/en-us/get-started-with-daal-for-windows)
 * [Get Started with Intel(R) Data Analytics Acceleration Library for Linux*](https://software.intel.com/en-us/get-started-with-daal-for-linux)